mengbinhao/jack-note/docs/english/everyday.md

   > I see that you're xxx, Do you think bringing them early on would help streamline the process?
   > We ran into a similar problem with the other project we dealt with a couple months back, We've actually dealt with a similar situation a couple months back.
 I'd be happy to show you how we were able to work that out

+- 默契
+  > We really get each other.
+We’re (totally) at the point where we can finish each other’s sentences
+  > We have a bond of understanding between us.
+(We have a strong bond)
+  > We have (this) connection between us.
+Words can’t explain

 - 砍价
   > Is the price negotiable at all?
   > Is there any room for negotiation?